MichaelYakhnin/ytbackground-backend-frontend/README.md

 ## Frontend

 The frontend is built using Angular and provides a user interface for interacting with YouTube videos.
+Search by text and video id.
+Play only audio.

 ### Technologies